cenzoreyes/NerdTest/README.md

  >npm update

- Once node is updated you can build and open the user interface project using the following command:
+ Once node is updated you can build and open the user interface project using the following commands:

+ >ng build

  >ng serve --open

  Once the user interface is running, you may open the java portion from the project root in your favorite IDE, and execute the Gradle build and bootrun tasks to launch the Spring Boot MVC server .JAR.

+ *note:If you run into issues building and running the Angular project, you may need to install the Angular devkit.

  Congratulations!
 You are now running my project.
 Feel free to poke around. :)